Y0Coss/docs-fork/pages/public_cloud/compute/save_an_instance/guide.en-gb.md

 >> > Only create a distant backup if the parameters related to the remote region (**distantRegionName** and **distantSnapshotName**) are provided.
 >> >
 >>
-> Via the OpenStack API
+> Via the OpenStack CLI
 >>
 >> Run the following command to display the list of instances:
 >>